EntrixAU/VibeCodingPlaybook/common-habits.md

 permalink: /common-habits/
 ---

+_Patterns you’ll see when teams adopt AI—what to amplify and what to avoid._

 Understanding the patterns that emerge when teams adopt AI-assisted development helps identify both productive practices and dangerous pitfalls.

 ## 😊 Good Habits That Emerge